rwdkamilsz/todo-app-wsiz/README.md

 # Todo App
-Simple Todo App with sqipe gestures - user can edit or delete task on swipe.
+Simple Todo App with swipe gestures - user can edit or delete task on swipe.

 ## Shots from App